vyasenov/pyrifreg/README.md

 ## Examples

-See the `examples/` directory for detailed examples including:
+You can find detailed usage examples in the  `examples/` directory.

 ## Background